zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	+ \sum\_{p = 1}^{\infin} \mathcal{Re} \big\lbrace \bm{E_p}(\bm{r}, t) e^{-i \omega_p t} \big\rbrace,
 $$

-we may notice that its components are no longer time-harmonic.
-That complicates the theory, since, unlike Eqn.
+reveals that its components are no longer time-harmonic.
+This complicates the theory, since, unlike Eqn.
 4.8, Eqn 1p.11 does not rigorously satisfy the Maxwell equations.

 Furthermore, substitution of Eqn.
 1p.11 into 1p.9 results in an integral